ETIAS for France in 2026: Cost, Timeline, and How to Prepare

 ETIAS French travel documents

-What ETIAS Actually Is
+What Is ETIAS?

 The Application Process

-Once approved, your ETIAS authorization works for three years or until your passport expires, whichever comes first.
+Three years or until your passport expires, whichever comes first.
 You can come and go as much as you want during that time, as long as you don't overstay the 90-day rule.

 What Could Go Wrong

 The main thing that trips people up is passport issues.
 If your passport is old, expires soon, or you renew it after getting ETIAS approval, you'll need to start over.
-The authorization is tied to your specific passport.

 Also, if you've been denied visas before or traveled to certain conflict zones, expect extra scrutiny.
 The system flags these situations for human review.